Reformed Eve is a daughter of God, which makes her royalty - no matter what the world throws at her. She straightens her crown quite often.

 Let's Not Ban Christmas

-Most of us know, or feel, that Jesus wasn't born on December 25.
+Most of us know—or feel—that Jesus wasn't born on December 25th.
 In fact, my husband had a strange conflict about it when we were going to spend our first Christmas together.
 We had to be long-distance at that time, and I, as a gift, sent him a tiny nativity scene and a tiny Christmas tree since he said he didn't have anything like that.
 He had just moved to his new home, so I chalked it up to that.
 When he received it, he seemed put off by the gift.
 He mentioned that he hated Christmas because it was just a commercial holiday.

 It's true that Christians can't escape the commercialism and paganism that runs rampant in many parts of the world.
 We really can't suppress that giddy, happy feeling that comes from within when Christmas trees and stockings line up the shelves at our favorite store.
 What Christians can do is just recognize the love of Jesus, make sure He fills up our hearts and homes, and ensure that the "Christ" is always in our personal "Christmas."